[Skip to Content]

-Many kids have habits that can be downright annoying.
+Many kids have habits that can be annoying.
 Four of the most common are:

-Although these habits may bother or even worry you, relax.
-In most cases, a habit is just a phase in the normal developmental process and is not cause for alarm.
+These habits may bother or even worry you, but in most cases, a habit is just a phase in the normal developmental process and is not cause for alarm.

 What's a Habit?

 A habit is a pattern of behavior that's repeated, and the child doing it usually isn't even aware of it.
-But while kids may be blissfully unaware of a habit, their parents aren't so lucky.
+But while kids might be unaware of a habit, their parents aren't so lucky.

 And if your little one usually has one hand stuffed in the mouth and the other entwined in the hair, don't be surprised: Habits tend to happen in clusters.